Tuesday, 7 July 2009

 In the afternoon we took a stroll on the deserted beach, accessible through a tunnel under the road.
 It was sad to see it so cold, grey and empty in the middle of summer.
 The low clouds being tugged this way and that by a blustery wind reflected our state of indecision about what to do next.

-We retired for warmth and coffee to the snack bar, a little wooden shack on the beach, enclosed on three sides by plastic sheeting, although normally open to the elements at his time of the year.
+We retired for warmth and coffee to the snack bar, a little wooden shack on the beach, enclosed on three sides by plastic sheeting, although normally open to the air at his time of the year.

 It turned out to be a more substantial eatery than we had thought, capable of serving full meals, so in the evening we went there instead of revisiting the plain fare of the hotel.